kevin-tracy/dpax/README.md

 import jax.numpy as jnp
 from jax import jit, grad, vmap

-import diffpills_jax
+import dpax
-from diffpills_jax.mrp import proximityMRP
+from dpax.mrp import proximityMRP

 """
 Each capsule is described with: